Key Takeaways

 Analysis preset options

 Runtime settings influence whether malware reveals itself.
-Being able to set analysis time, OS language, and time zone helps match the target environment and trigger dormant logic.
+Being able to set the analysis time, OS language, and time zone helps align with the target environment and trigger dormant logic.

 Some products expose these presets, while others lack them, and a few attempt to auto-adjust using machine learning.
 Prefer tools that allow you to control these parameters, ensuring detonation conditions are predictable and repeatable.